 That is to say, if you consider the maximum age of a human to be 100 years, then, based on the Cat Calculator, the maximum age of a cat is 20.8 years.
 On the other side of the coin, if you consider that, as The Cat Bible suggests, 16 human years is comparable to 84 cat years, then a 100-year-old human could be said to be the equivalent of 525 cat years.

-How old is your cat according to this formula?
-Or perhaps I should ask, how old are YOU in cat years?
+How old is your cat according to the cat years to human years formula?
+Or perhaps we should ask, how old are YOU in cat years?